keeps/dbptk-ui/README.md

 ## More information

+Configuration options are detailed in the [Database Visualization toolkit Wiki](https://github.com/keeps/db-visualization-toolkit/wiki).

-For more information about these tools can be found at http://database-preservation.com
+More information about these tools can be found at http://database-preservation.com

 ## To report a problem or make a suggestion